EPIC v. AccuWeather

 Following public outcry over the location tracking discovery, AccuWeather issued a response, stating “if a user opts out of location tracking on AccuWeather, no GPS coordinates are collected or passed.” (emphasis added).
 This response did not address the location tracking using WiFi data.
 As one reporter noted at the time, “claiming this is about GPS coordinates is like if they were caught stealing debit cards and they issued a denial that they never stole anyone’s cash.”
 In fact, AccuWeather admitted that “Wi-Fi network information … was for a short period available on the Reveal SDK.”

-Although AccuWeather has removed Reveal Mobile’s software from the current version of its app, the company continues to collect, use, and disclose consumers’ personal location data to third parties for targeted advertising purposes.
-In the current version of the app, AccuWeather states that for consumers who grant permission under the Location Services “Always” option, the company will collect, use, and disclose location data to third parties for targeted advertising.
+Although AccuWeather removed Reveal Mobile’s software from the current version of its app, the company continued in 2018 to collect, use, and disclose consumers’ personal location data to third parties for targeted advertising purposes.
+In the 2018 version of the app, AccuWeather stated that for consumers who grant permission under the Location Services “Always” option, the company will collect, use, and disclose location data to third parties for targeted advertising.
 But AccuWeather explicitly omits those terms for consumers who only grant permission for Location Services “While Using the App.”
-These statements indicate that consumers will not have their personal location data used or disclosed for advertising purposes when they grant “While Using the App” permissions.
+These statements indicated that consumers will not have their personal location data used or disclosed for advertising purposes when they grant “While Using the App” permissions.

-In fact, AccuWeather continues to use and disclose consumers’ personal location data to third party advertisers even when they are only given permission to access location “While Using the App.”
+In fact, AccuWeather continued in 2018 to use and disclose consumers’ personal location data to third party advertisers even when they are only given permission to access location “While Using the App.”

 EPIC filed suit against AccuWeather under the District of Columbia Consumer Protection Procedures Act (“DC CPPA”) for its false and misleading statements regarding location tracking.
 Section 28-3905(k)(1)(C) of the DC CPPA allows a nonprofit organization to bring suit “on behalf of the general public.”
 EPIC alleged that AccuWeather’s collection of location data from consumers who had expressly opted out of location tracking violated § 28-3904(e) of the DC CPPA, which makes it unlawful to “misrepresent as to a material fact which has a tendency to mislead.”
 EPIC also alleged that AccuWeather’s failure to disclose that it was sending consumers’ location data to third parties for targeted advertising violated § 28-3904(f), which makes it unlawful to “fail to state a material fact if such failure tends to mislead.”